-- В. Cyberbullying means bullying through the use of technology or any electronic communication, which includes, but is not limited to, any transfer of signs, signals, writing, images, sounds, data or intelligence of any nature transmitted in whole or in part by a wire, radio, electromagnetic system, photoelectronic system, or photooptical system, including, but not limited to, electronic mail, internet communications, instant messages, or facsimile communications.
+- C. Complainant is defined as any District employee, consultant, contractor, agent, visitor, volunteer, student, or other person who formally or informally makes a report of bullying, orally or in writing. - D. Cyberbullying means bullying through the use of technology or any electronic communication, which includes, but is not limited to, any transfer of signs, signals, writing, images, sounds, data or intelligence of any nature transmitted in whole or in part by a wire, radio, electromagnetic system, photoelectronic system, or photooptical system, including, but not limited to, electronic mail, internet communications, instant messages, or facsimile communications.
 Cyberbullying includes the creation of a webpage or weblog in which the creator assumes the identity of another person, or the knowing impersonation of another person as the author of posted content or messages, if the creation or impersonation creates any of the conditions enumerated in the definition of bullying.
-Cyberbullying also includes the distribution by electronic means of a communication to more than one person or the posting of material on an electronic medium that may be accessed by one or more persons, if the distribution or posting creates any of the conditions enumerated in the definition of bullying. - C. Harassment means any threatening, insulting or dehumanizing gesture, use of data or computer software, or written, verbal or physical conduct directed against a student or school employee that - 1.
+Cyberbullying also includes the distribution by electronic means of a communication to more than one person or the posting of material on an electronic medium that may be accessed by one or more persons, if the distribution or posting creates any of the conditions enumerated in the definition of bullying. - E. Cyberstalking as defined in s.
+784.048(1)(d), F.S., means to engage in course of conduct to communicate, or cause to be communicated, words, images, or language by or through the use of electronic mail or electronic communication directed at a specific person, causing substantial emotional distress to that person and serving no legitimate purpose.

+- F. Harassment means any threatening, insulting or dehumanizing gesture, use of data or computer software, or written, verbal or physical conduct directed against a student or school employee that - 1.
 Places a student or school employee in reasonable fear of harm to his/her person or damage to his/her property; - 2.
-Has the effect of substantially interfering with a student's educational performance, opportunities, or benefits; or - 3.
-Has the effect of substantially disrupting the orderly operation of a school.

-D. Bullying and harassment also encompass

-1. Retaliation against a student or school employee by another student or school employee for asserting or alleging an act of bullying or harassment.
-Reporting an act of bullying or harassment that is not made in good faith is considered retaliation.

-- 2. Perpetuation of conduct listed in the definition of bullying or harassment by an individual or group with intent to demean, dehumanize, embarrass, or cause emotional or physical harm to a student or school employee by - a.
+Has the effect of substantially interfering with a student's educational performance, opportunities, or benefits; - 3.
+Has the effect of substantially negatively impacting a student's or employee's emotional or mental well-being; or - 4.
+Has the effect of substantially disrupting the orderly operation of a school. - G. Bullying and harassment also encompass - 1.
+Retaliation against a student or school employee by another student or school employee for asserting or alleging an act of bullying or harassment.
+Reporting an act of bullying or harassment that is not made in good faith is considered retaliation. - 2.
+Perpetuation of conduct listed in the definition of bullying or harassment by an individual or group with intent to demean, dehumanize, embarrass, or cause emotional or physical harm to a student or school employee by - a.
 Incitement or coercion; - b.
-Accessing or knowingly and willingly causing or providing access to data or computer software through a computer, computer system, or computer network within the scope of the District school system; - c.
-Acting in a manner that has an effect substantially similar to the effect of bullying or harassment. - E. Cyberstalking as defined in s.
-784.048(1)(d), F.S., means to engage in a course of conduct to communicate, or to cause to be communicated, words, images, or language by or through the use of electronic mail or electronic communication, directed at a specific person, causing substantial emotional distress to that person and serving no legitimate purpose.
+Accessing or knowingly and willingly causing or providing access to data or computer software through a computer, computer system, or computer network within the scope of the District school system;

+c.
+Acting in a manner that has an effect substantially similar to the effect of bullying or harassment.